durudex-old/go-refresh/README.md

 ## Usage

-Generation of refresh token and receiving payload and full token.
+Generation of refresh token and receiving payload and full token:

 ```go
 import (